nikans/MonarchRouter/README.md

 ![Monarch Router](https://github.com/nikans/MonarchRouter/blob/master/Media/logo@2x.png)

-A lightweight yet powerful state-based router written in Swift.
+A lightweight yet powerful functional state-based router written in Swift.

 Common URL conventions are used for routing.
 It's designed for you feel at home if you ever developed a server-side app routing.